|All of Helen's kids together for the last time, c2002|

 The eldest son, Jerry Duane Miller, sold the marine in Portland, Oregon, he had managed with his father and his brother after the death of his wife, Nell, in 2005.
 With two adopted children of their own, Nell had made reference that her mother-in-law had told her many years before about giving up a child for adoption.
 It was apparently not an outright confession, but more of a cryptic statement, so it was not a surprise for her when Carol resurfaced in 1982.
 Jerry remarried, and he and his second wife Arla moved from Portland to Tigard, Oregon.
 He was diagnosed with cancer shortly after his seventy-fifth birthday and died soon thereafter on 18 October 2013.

-When Ted William Miller met his new sister in 1982, he was five years past the divorce of his first wife.
-Shortly thereafter he married his second wife, Darlene, and sold his interest in the marine he managed with his brother.
-Ted and Darlene moved to Sedalia, Missouri, where they currently live on and manage a small farm.
+When Ted William Miller met his new sister in 1982, he was five years past the divorce of his second wife.
+Shortly thereafter he married his third wife, Darlene, and sold his interest in the marine he managed with his brother.
+Ted and Darlene moved to Sedalia, Missouri, where they currently live and manage a small farm.